AlexShkarin/pyLabLib/docs/devices/misc_devices.rst

 Generic Arduino class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The class is proved as :class:`pylablib.devices.Arduino.IArduinoDevice<.Arduino.base.IArduinoDevice>`.
-It implements basic serial communication; the exact command protocol depends on the particular Arduino firmware.
+It implements basic serial communication; the exact command protocol depends on the particular Arduino software written and uploaded by the user.

 The main difference from directly using a serial backend is in handling of DTR line, which signal reset to the Arduino board.
 Unlike the standard backend, connection will not restart the board; instead, there is an explicit :meth:`.IArduinoDevice.reset_board` which pulses the DTR line to reset the board.